woodenikki/Angst/README.md

 Since the parser and lexer were written in Java, I was already in an object-oriented mindset.
 Everything is structured as if it were Java, just using our angsty grammar.

 It was important when designing Angst to have high read and writability.
-The code should read like a script.
-Almost like a teenager pGresenting the code he didn't want to write in front of the class he doesn't care for.
+The code should read like a spoken script.
+Almost like a teenager presenting the code he didn't want to write in front of the class he doesn't care for.

 I also wanted to focus on multiplicy, meaning there were a few different options for words, so that reading it doesn't get too repetative (while only having a maxinum of 3 possibilites to keep readability in mind.)